HomeProjectsEuclid Avenue Bicycle and Pedestrian Enhancements

 Design and Implementation

 The design incorporated bicycle bend-outs at signalized intersections with designated right turning vehicles.
-Bend-out treatments increased comfort levels for those riding bikes by positioning cyclists farther ahead of the vehicle limit line at the intersection, creating separation that gives cyclists a head start from drivers at the intersection.
-Safety also increased for cyclists as a result of eliminating the in-lane mixing zone with right-turning vehicles.
-To visually and audibly alert pedestrians of oncoming cyclists, the bend-out design incorporated concrete joints and green paint.
+Bend-out treatments increased comfort for those riding bikes by positioning them farther ahead of the vehicle limit line at the intersection, creating separation that gives bicyclists a head start from drivers at the intersection.
+Safety increased for people biking as a result of eliminating the in-lane mixing zone with right-turning vehicles.
+To visually and audibly alert pedestrians of oncoming bicyclists, the bend-out design incorporated concrete joints and green paint.

-The improvements to Euclid Avenue enhance safety and increase the viability of active transportation in a community that relies on alternate modes.
+The improvements to Euclid Avenue enhanced safety and increased the viability of active transportation in a community that relies on alternate modes.
 Two HAWK signals and a new signalized intersection were added to provide a controlled crossing at a community shopping center and Paradise Valley Hospital–the City’s largest employer and provider of critical health services.

 The Kimley-Horn team prepared two separate concept designs and construction document packages for the Lawrence Street and Arapahoe Street protected bikeway projects, from Speer Boulevard to Broadway, for the City and County of Denver.